ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

 One of the important feature of Cloud Native IaaS is to provide secure storage.
 This proposal focuses on providing option to enable encryption for individual onmetal Volume.

 ## Motivation
 As part of Storage encryption feature Onmetal API to support option to enable encryption of Volumes.
-Each `Volume` can set encryption enabled flag and provide encryption key secret reference(Optional).
+Each `Volume`  provide encryption key secret reference(Optional).

 ### Goals
-  - Allow user to enable/disable volume encryption with flag
+  - Allow user to enable/disable volume encryption bu providing secret reference
   - Encrypt volume with user provided encryption key

 ### Details
-  - By default encryption enabled flag will be set to false
-  - If encryption enabled flag is set to true, then user can provide encryption key via secret reference to encrypt onmetal `Volume`.
+  - User can provide encryption key via `encryption.secretRef` to encrypt onmetal `Volume`
-  - If encryption enabled flag is set to true and user has not provided encryption key secret reference in `Volume`, then `Volume` will be encrypted with shared key of storage provider.
-  - User can provide `volumePoolSelector` label to look for encrypted `VolumePool`
+  - Presence of `encryption.secretRef` indicates `volume` has to be encrypted.
+  - If `encryption.secretRef` is not provided by user, then onmetal `volume` remains unencrypted

 ## Proposal
-The proposal to provide storage encryption introduces new field `encryption.enabled` and `encryption.secretRef` in existing `Volume` type. `encryption.enabled` is boolean field indicating whether encryption to be enabled or not for the `Volume`. `encryption.secretRef` is an optional field for encryption key secret reference.
+The proposal to provide storage encryption introduces new field `encryption.secretRef` in existing `Volume` type. `encryption.secretRef` is an optional field for encryption key secret reference.

-Volume with encryption enabled flag:
+Volume with encryption key secret reference:

 [//]: # (@formatter:off)
 ```yaml